Parcley27/AeroStream/README.md

 Units are those typically used by the aviation industry, like knots for speed and feet for altitude.
 The actual response usually contain more/varied information; this is just what is used by the website at the moment.

+## Privacy

+AeroStream is designed with privacy in mind; No personal information is collected, stored, or tracked.
+A full privacy policy is available [here](https://github.com/Parcley27/AeroStream/blob/main/PRIVACY.md)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request; for major changes, please open an issue first to discuss what you would like to change, otherwise you can fork and host it yourself.